Engagement Rings

 Color

-Usually it takes a trained professional to recognize stones that are rated D through H, and then the colors start to become eye-visible, which means you can see the difference plainly with the naked eye.
+It takes a trained professional to recognize stones rated D through H, and then the colors become eye-visible, which means you can see the difference with the naked eye.

 The best way to judge a stone is to do a side by side comparison.

-Remember that the whiter the stone – the higher the cost.
+Remember that the whiter the stone, the higher the cost.
 You can buy an absolutely gorgeous G-H stone at a significant savings.
-Again, it’s a very personal choice.
+It’s a personal choice.

 Clarity

-Clarity describes the clearness of a diamond.
-Because nature makes diamonds, most come with distinctive characteristics called inclusions.
 When you buy a diamond, you can have it “plotted” or appraised in such a way that you have an exact description of your diamond’s “fingerprint”.
-This assures you that no one can swap your stone with something else and it’s a good idea to have one done.
+This assures you that no one can swap your stone with something else.
+It’s a good idea to have one done.

-The most expensive and rarest diamond comes with the least amount of blemishes, and these stones are referred to as flawless.
+The most expensive and rarest diamond comes with the least amount of blemishes and these stones are referred to as flawless.

 Clarity Grades